Edward-Chen03/Stack-Overflow/README.md

 ## Fake Stack Overflow (Not Deployed)

 This project is designed to be a small scale recreation of the website stack overflow.
-It uses javascript and a mongo database to replicate functionality and implementation.
-Please see below for instructions.

 ## Features